Jacarte/jacarte.github.io/_posts/2019-19-02-SurveyOnFuzzing.md

 Differential fuzzing may be another good starting point to solve injection issues, because, we have a lot of proved libraries that probably do the same as the desired application to test.

 **In interpreted languages...
-Must be fuzzed the interpreter too?**
+Must the interpreter be fuzzed too?**

 Arbitrary Java code as input for the JVM...
 This could be helpful in more exotic scenarios, for example when you need to escape from a sandboxed JVM.
 In most other scenarios this attack vector is probably just unrealistic, as an attacker would be executing Java code already.

 What about injecting data in built-in classes (such as strings)?
-Maybe there is a deep deserialization issue waiting to wake up.
+Maybe there is a deep hidden  deserialization issue.

 Not the same analysis if we use Javascript as a target.
-Fuzz javascript interpreters using javascript scripts as inputs could bring better results due to fast browsers evolution and new features appeared.
+Fuzz javascript interpreters using javascript as inputs could bring better results due to fast browsers evolution and new features appeared.

 ### Bibliography